valgeorg97/meteo-mate/meteo-mate/README.md

 ## Features

 - Search for a location and retrieve weather data
-- Display current temperature, feels-like temperature, and weather conditions
+- Display current temperature, feels-like temperature, weather conditions, and 3-day weather forecast for the location
 - User-friendly interface for easy navigation
 - Responsive design for optimal viewing on different devices, including mobile phones